 Web scraping has many sides to it, there are certainly many uses for it as well, here are a few examples (feel free to skip this to get right into our list of web scraping tools) that I think define what scraping is about, and probably shows that it’s not always about stealing data from others.

-- Price Comparison — Like I said, one of the great uses for scraping is the ability to compare prices, and data in a more efficient manner.
+• Price Comparison — As I said, one of the great uses for scraping is the ability to compare prices and data in a more efficient manner.
 Instead of having to do all the checks manually, you can have a scraper in place; doing all the requests for you.

-- Contact Details — You could consider this type of scraping as something on a thin line, but it is possible to scrape for peoples details; names, emails, phone #’s, etc,. by using a web scraper.
+• Contact Details — You could consider this type of scraping as something on a thin line, but it is possible to scrape for people’s details; names, emails, phone numbers, etc,. by using a web scraper.

 Some people will scrape the contents of a website and post it as their own, in effect stealing this content.
 This is a big no-no for the same reasons that taking someone else’s book and putting your name on it is a bad idea.
 Intellectual property, copyright and trademark laws still apply on the internet and your legal recourse is much the same. — Justin Abrahms, QuickLeft

-I love what these guys are doing, and even more so when I look at the free price-tag of this product.
+I love what these guys are doing at Import.IO, even though it is a little on the expensive side.
 Enterprises who are looking for more flexibility and algorithmic access can get in touch with the sales team, while everyone else enjoys the product free for life.